 Section 46 Filling the Post

-(1) Church Council determines when a Congregation becomes vacant.
+(1) Church Council determines when a congregation becomes vacant.

-(2) Church Council decides whether or not the pastor’s post in a Congregation shall again be filled.
-Church Council shall inform all pastors of UELCSA that the post is to be filled again and that interested pastors should announce their interest within a period of 4 weeks.
+(2) Church Council decides whether or not the Pastor’s post in a congregation shall again be filled.
+Church Council shall inform all Pastors of UELCSA that the post is to be filled again and that interested Pastors should announce their interest within a period of 4 weeks.

-(3) The post shall be filled either by calling a pastor, or by advertising the post or by Church Council presenting a pastor to the Congregation.
+(3) The post shall be filled either by calling a Pastor, or by advertising the post or by Church Council presenting a Pastor to the congregation.
 This shall be done in consultation with and with the consent of Church Council.

-(4) The Bishop informs the Congregation of the names of interested pastors and possible additional suggestions by Church Council.
-The Congregation shall then decide which of the methods in terms of paragraph (3) it chooses.
-The Congregation informs the Bishop accordingly.
+(4) The Bishop informs the congregation of the names of interested Pastors and possible additional suggestions by Church Council.
+The congregation shall then decide which of the methods in terms of Section 46(3) it chooses.
+The congregation informs the Bishop accordingly.

-(5) In case the Congregation chooses to call a pastor, it shall inform the Bishop of the names of possible candidates.
+(5) In case the congregation chooses to call a Pastor, it shall inform the Bishop of the names of possible candidates.

-(6) In case the Congregation chooses to advertise the post, Church Council shall take the necessary steps to prepare the advertisement.
-Church Council shall relay responses to the advertisement to the Congregation.
+(6) In case the congregation chooses to advertise the post; Church Council shall take the necessary steps to prepare the advertisement.
+Church Council shall relay responses to the advertisement to the congregation.
 Church Council may make further suggestions, and these must be included in the election.

-(7) In case the Congregation chooses to be presented with a candidate, Church Council shall present a candidate.
+(7) In case the congregation chooses to be presented with a candidate, Church Council shall present a candidate.

 Section 47 Election of Pastor

-(1) The Pastor is elected by the General Meeting of the Congregation in terms of section 19(2).
+(1) The Pastor is elected by the General Meeting of the congregation in terms of Section 19(2).

 (2) The election shall be prepared and carried out by Congregational Council without being influenced by and in the absence of the officiating Pastor.

-(3) The Dean or his Deputy or the Bishop or a member of Circuit Council or Church Council respectively, appointed thereto by them, may be requested to chair the preliminary discussions and to carry out the election.
+(3) The Dean or his deputy or the Bishop or a member of Circuit Council or Church Council respectively, appointed thereto by them, may be requested to chair the preliminary discussions and to carry out the election.

 (4) At the General Meeting the Pastor is elected by secret ballot with an absolute majority of members present and voting.
 If more than one candidate stands for election, the candidate with the fewest votes shall be eliminated after each ballot.
 In cases where the number of votes cast for each candidate is equal, the ballot shall be repeated.